angelajholden/angelajholden/README.md

 ## I :hearts: CSS and JavaScript.

 I started my career as a developer in 2013 building custom WordPress themes.
-Today I'm a frontend developer at the University of St. Thomas - Minnesota.
+Today I'm a frontend developer at the [University of St. Thomas - Minnesota][7].

 ---